Oasis (band): Legacy

-Despite parting ways in 2009, Oasis remain hugely influential in British music and culture and are now recognised as one of the biggest and most acclaimed bands of the 1990s.
-They are widely recognized as one of the spearheads of Britpop, which has claimed a prominent place in the British musical landscape.
-With their record breaking sales, concerts, sibling disputes, and their high-profile chart battle with Britpop rivals Blur, Oasis were a major part of 1990s UK pop culture, an era dubbed Cool Britannia.
-Many bands and artists have cited Oasis as an influence or inspiration, including Arctic Monkeys, Catfish and the Bottlemen, Deafheaven, the Killers, Alvvays, Maroon 5, Coldplay, and Ryan Adams.
+The band are recognised as one of the spearheads of Britpop, which has claimed a prominent place in British music.
+With their high record sales, concerts, sibling disputes, and their high-profile chart battle with Britpop rivals Blur, Oasis were a major part of 1990s UK pop culture, an era dubbed Cool Britannia.
+The beef between the brothers featured regularly in tabloid newspapers, and saw them face each other in the second episode of MTV's claymation series Celebrity Deathmatch in May 1998.
+They were one of the four featured artists in the seventh episode of the BBC/VH1 series Seven Ages of Rock – an episode about British indie rock – along with Britpop peers Blur in addition to the Smiths and the Stone Roses.
+Many bands and artists have cited Oasis as an influence or inspiration, including Arctic Monkeys, Catfish and the Bottlemen, Deafheaven, the Killers, Alvvays, Maroon 5, Chris Martin, Ryan Adams, and Orville Peck.